Thirty-seven-year-old Tigran Aklyan recently pled guilty to Los Angeles Medicare fraud charges, say officials.

 What should you do if you just got charged with Southern California Medicare fraud?

-The experienced, adept Los Angeles white collar defense team here at the Kraut Law Group can help you figure out what you’re up against and develop an appropriate response to your charges.
+The experienced, adept Los Angeles white collar defense team here at the Kraut Criminal & DUI Lawyers can help you figure out what you’re up against and develop an appropriate response to your charges.
 Mr. Kraut is an ex-prosecutor, and he’s won renowned in the Los Angeles defense community for his intelligence, resourcefulness, and deep understanding of the law in practice.